-Over the past few years, I’ve seen a lot of public declarations from people who’ve left the LDS church.
-I wanted to make my own public declaration about my relationship with the LDS church.
+Over the past few years, I’ve seen a lot of public declarations from people who’ve left The Church of Jesus Christ of Latter-day Saints.
+I wanted to make my own public declaration about my relationship with the Church.
 A lot of it hinges on an experience I had somewhere around April 6, 2002 (that only lasted a few moments) and the message that came with the experience.

 Let me back up a bit.
-I was raised in a devout LDS home, the fifth child of nine.
-My father owns a local health food store in coastal southern California.
-Serving a customer base and being surrounded by people who, on the surface, seemed like they lived contradictory lifestyles from us was normal, yet I never felt any tension that’s not felt by just about anyone growing up in any faith-oriented home.
+I was raised in a devout Latter-day Saint home, the fifth child of nine.
+My father owns a local health food store in coastal Southern California.
+Serving a customer base and being surrounded by people who on the surface seemed like they lived contradictory lifestyles from us was normal, yet I never felt any tension that’s not felt by just about anyone growing up in any faith-oriented home.

 My dad’s family were converts to the Church and modern-day pioneer immigrants to the USA from Denmark.
 My mom’s family has pioneer family lines associated with Joseph Smith and handcart treks across the plains to the Salt Lake Valley.
 The stories about how admirable and brave and courageous my ancestors were are plentiful.